tmolitor002/tax-brackets/Federal/README.md

   * **`updated_y_m_d`:** The last time the record was reviewed for accuracy.
   * **`null`:** An empty field to denote that last field in the file.
 All fields before `null` may have usefull information, and additinal fields may be added in the future.

-2. **Tax Brackets.yxmc:** An Alteryx Macro that will pull `IncomeTaxBrackets.csv` from Github and perform minor data transformation to prepare the output for use.
+~~2. **Tax Brackets.yxmc:** An Alteryx Macro that will pull `IncomeTaxBrackets.csv` from Github and perform minor data transformation to prepare the output for use.~~

-3. **FederalIncome Tax Brackets Example.yxzp:** A packaged Alteryx file with three examples on how the macro can be utilized.
-Further insturction is also included.
+~~3. **FederalIncome Tax Brackets Example.yxzp:** A packaged Alteryx file with three examples on how the macro can be utilized.
+Further insturction is also included.~~